MuhtasimTanmoy/notebook/books/tcp ip illustrated - vol 1.md

     - UDP provides is a set of port numbers for multiplexing and demultiplexing data, plus a data integrity checksum.
     - Datagram Congestion Control Protocol (DCCP), specified in [RFC4340].
 It provides a type of service midway between TCP and UDP: connection-oriented exchange of unreliable datagrams but with congestion control.
     - Stream Control Transmission Protocol (SCTP), specified in [RFC4960].
 SCTP provides reliable delivery like TCP but does not require the sequencing of data to be strictly maintained.
-    - At each layer there is an identifier that allows a receiving system to determine which protocol or data stream belongs together.
+    - At each layer, there is an identifier that allows a receiving system to determine which protocol or data stream belongs together.
-    - An arriving Ethernet frame contains a 48-bit destination address (also called a link-layer or MAC Media Access Control—address) and a 16-bit field called the Ethernet type.
+    - An arriving Ethernet frame contains a 48-bit destination address (also called a link layer or MAC Media Access Control—address) and a 16-bit field called the Ethernet type.
     - The TCP/IP stack uses a combination of addressing information and protocol demultiplexing identifiers to determine if a datagram has been received correctly and, if so, what entity should process it.
     - Several layers also check numeric values (e.g., checksums) to ensure that the contents have not been damaged in transit.
     - The value of 4 (and 41, which indicates IPv6) is interesting because it indicates the possibility that an IP datagram may appear inside the payload area of an IP datagram.